hashicorp/best-practices/terraform/providers/aws/README.md

 }
 ```

-Once the updates to [base.json](../../../packer/aws/ubuntu/base.json) have been completed and pushed to `master` (this should trigger a new build configuration to be sent to Atlas), complete the [Child Artifact](#child-artifacts) steps with the new region instead of `us-east-1` to build new artifacts in that region.
+Once the updates to [base.json](../../../packer/aws/ubuntu/base.json) have been completed and pushed to `master` (this should trigger a new Build Configuration to be sent to Atlas), complete the [Child Artifact](#child-artifacts) steps with the new region instead of `us-east-1` to build new artifacts in that region.

 To deploy these new artifacts...